parse-community/docs/_includes/common/performance.md

 ## Avoid Count Operations

-When counting objects frequently, consider storing a count variable in the database that is incremented each time an object is added.
+When counting objects frequently, instead consider storing a count variable in the database that is incremented each time an object is added.
+Then, the count can quickly be retrieved by simply retrieving the variable stored.

 Suppose you are displaying movie information in your app and your data model consists of a Movie class and a Review class that contains a pointer to the corresponding movie.
 You might want to display the review count for each movie on the top-level navigation screen using a query like this: